kylewhittemore/news_scraper_mern/README.md

 Implement a "clear saved data" function so that the user (or developer) can re-scrape and remove any deletions, comments or favorites.

 Implement multiple users so that they can personalize their own article list

+Implement pagination of the article list to avoid loading more than a certain number of articles